Primary

 Also targets: Hamstrings, Core

-Want Single Leg Cable Kickback in your program?
+See where Single Leg Cable Kickback fits in your weekly plan

 Attach ankle strap to low cable and secure around your ankle.